 If you need help appealing an unfavorable decision from USCIS our immigration lawyers are at your service.
 You can use our private consultation, since it does not commit you to anything and thus solve your questions.

 An immigration appeal is a request for a different authority to review an unfavorable decision by USCIS.
 You can appeal some decisions to:

 Note: Your notice of revocation or denial will inform you of the option to appeal the decision and where to file it.

-How to file an immigration appeal
+How to file an immigration appeal in 2021

 Most appeals are filed using Form I-290B, Notice of Appeal or Motion.
 However, there are exceptions to the following unfavorable appeals: